henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 Some servers have a DDoS protection that prevents the voice chat from working.
 If this is the case, please ask your hoster to either disable it or to create an exception for the voice chat.

+If you are using Docker, make sure you specified `24454:24454/udp` for the port.
+Just doing `24454:24454` will not work as it is only TCP.

 ## Other people can't be heard